-- Submit one report on capturing performance data for each performance measure. - Submit a written report explaining how the performance measurement system will be implemented and tested, and how system/product failures and variances to the business will be reported, to whom and when. - Complete all of the above specifications within an agreed timeframe
+- Submit one report (minimum 1000 words) on capturing performance data for each performance measure. - Submit a written report explaining how the performance measurement system will be implemented and tested, and how system/product failures and variances will be reported, to whom and when. - Complete all of the above specifications within an agreed timeframe.